PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

 A bind mount in Docker is a method of **mounting a directory or file** from the **host filesystem into a container**.

- This allows the container to access and use files from the host as if they were part of the container's filesystem.
-Bind mounts are useful for sharing data between the host and the container, as well as for scenarios where you need the container to interact with files on the host in real-time.
+ This **allows the container to access and use files from the host** as if they were part of the container's filesystem.
+Bind mounts are useful for **sharing data between the host and the container**, as well as for scenarios where you need the container to interact with files on the host in real-time.

 **Run a container with a bind mount**
 ```bash
    docker run -d -p 8080:80 --name container-name -v /path/on/host:/usr/share/nginx/html nginx
 ```